polokegom/compubio_moleculardocking/README.md

-This project is built to test optimisation strategies for drug discovery using Machine Learning techniques (such as graph neural networks, etc)
+This project is built to test various approaches for drug discovery using Machine Learning techniques (such as graph neural networks, etc)